Jalaswad/Homogenization-PT/README.md

 # READ ME

-To re-produce the figures and analyses in Al Aswad et al. (2023), use the files in the following order:
+**To re-produce the figures and analyses in Al Aswad et al. (2023), use the files in the following order:**

-"DownloadPbdb.r"
+1."DownloadPbdb.r"
-"Dataprep.r"
+2."Dataprep.r"
-"Hexsim.r"
+3."Hexsim.r"
-"Survival_PT.r"
+4."Survival_PT.r"
-"BC.r"
+5."BC.r"

 Each file depends on one or more products from the previous files to run properly, so they are not standalone.

-Certain data files are also available:
+**Certain data files are also available:**

 The Pbdb data that was downloaded using "DownloadPbdb.r" is available as "pbdb.jul2022.csv".